-In determining the size of an option, restricted stock or stock grant to a named executive officer, both upon initial hire and on an ongoing basis, our Compensation Committee considers competitive market factors, the size of the equity incentive plan pool, cost to the Company, the level of equity held by the executive and by other officers, and individual contribution to corporate performance.
+In determining the size of an option, restricted stock, or other stock grant to a named executive officer, both upon initial hire and on an ongoing basis, our Compensation Committee considers competitive market factors, the size of the available equity incentive pool, cost to the Company, the executive's current equity holdings, and individual contributions to corporate performance.

-Although there is no set target level for holding options or stock ownership, our Compensation Committee recognizes that the equity-based component ensures additional focus by our executive officers on stock price performance, enhances executive retention, and aligns the interests of our executive officers with the interests of our stockholders.
+Although we do not maintain a specific target for equity ownership, our Compensation Committee recognizes that equity participation encourages executive focus on stock price performance, enhances retention, and supports alignment with stockholder interests.
 Accordingly, the exercise price of stock options is tied to the fair market value of our common stock on the date of grant.
-A grant of stock options typically will vest over a two to three year period (although in some cases the vesting terms may be longer).
-However, the Compensation Committee may at times determine that a fully vested award is appropriate.
+Option grants typically vest over two to three years, although longer vesting periods or immediate vesting may be approved depending on circumstances.
+The Committee does not use a fixed formula to determine the size of awards, which may vary from year to year based on the factors described above.